Joseph Nash McDowell

-Joseph Nash McDowell (1805-1868) was one of the most influential and respected doctors west of the Mississippi in the 1840s until his death in 1868.
-He is primarily remembered for his grave-digging practices, where he illegally exhumed corpses in order to study human anatomy.
-He is also known for his influence on Mark Twain, and was likely the inspiration for Twain's fictional character Dr. Robinson in "The Adventures of Tom Sawyer."
+Joseph Nash McDowell (1805–1868) was an American doctor primarily remembered for his grave-digging practices, where he illegally exhumed corpses in order to study human anatomy.
+He is also known for his influence on Mark Twain, and was likely the inspiration for Twain's fictional character Dr. Robinson in The Adventures of Tom Sawyer.

 Early career

-Dr. McDowell moved to St. Louis in 1839 with a reputation that preceded him.
-He had previously worked in Kentucky, Philadelphia and Ohio at various medical facilities, and studied at Transylvania University in Kentucky.
-In 1840 he founded Missouri's first medical school, Missouri Medical College.
-It was the first medical school founded west of the Mississippi River.
-After McDowell's death, it became affiliated with the Washington University School of Medicine in 1899.
+McDowell moved to St. Louis in 1839 with a reputation that preceded him.
+He had previously worked in Kentucky, Philadelphia, and Ohio at various medical facilities, and studied at Transylvania University in Kentucky.
+In 1840, he founded the medical department at Kemper College in St. Louis, which became Missouri Medical College after Kemper's dissolution in 1845.
+After McDowell's death, his medical school eventually became affiliated with the Washington University School of Medicine in 1899.

-Collecting Corpses
+Collecting corpses

-In the 1840s, using cadavers to study human anatomy was a highly uncommon, and frowned upon, practice in the United States.
-Prior to the Civil War, only 5 states allowed the dissection of non-felons for medical and educational purposes.
-Three of these laws were soon repealed, leaving the practice legal in only New York and Massachusetts.
+In the 1840s, using cadavers to study human anatomy was a highly uncommon and frowned upon practice in the United States.
+Prior to the American Civil War, only five states allowed the dissection of non-felons for medical and educational purposes.
+Three of these laws were soon repealed, leaving the practice legal in only the states of New York and Massachusetts.
 Dissecting cadavers was crucial to gain a comprehensive understanding of human anatomy and to enhance and develop more accurate medical practices; however, the public was wary of the idea, believing it to be a desecration of the dead.
 In large part, this feeling was due to religious reasons; Christianity, for example, calls for burial of the dead.
 Exhuming the dead was not only disrespectful but could also be considered sacrilegious; it was believed a body needed to be intact to enter Heaven.

-Dr. McDowell believed the practice to be necessary in order to advance medicine and his own personal understanding of the human body.
-During his time teaching at the medical school, he not only encouraged but also required that his students perform at least one human dissection before their graduation.
-This illegal practice served as a form of bonding for the students; with the practice being strictly taboo to most of society they had only each other with which to discuss what they had done and how it impacted their education.
+McDowell believed dissection of cadavers was necessary to advance the medical field and also his own understanding of the human body.
+During his time teaching at the medical school, he not only encouraged but also required his students to perform at least one human dissection before their graduation.
+This illegal practice served as a form of bonding for the students; with the practice being strictly taboo to most of society, the students had only each other with which to discuss what they had done and how it impacted their education.